 So, how do bloggers get paid?

-Now you should have gotten a bit of an overview of how bloggers get paid and how the whole industry works.
-Of course, these are just a few income streams, but they are my biggest ones.
 As mentioned, it is not uncommon for bloggers to have 20 different income streams, and most will have over 10.
-So, the next time you meet a blogger, you may not have to ask them how they make money or get paid.
+So, the next time you meet a blogger, you may not feel the need to ask them how they make money or get paid.
 I hope you found this post a little insightful, and that you enjoy learning about the ins and outs of travel blogging!